 The improved design makes it ideal for streaming on camera.
 And it does a great job of isolating vibrations, shock, and any mechanical noise that might obstruct your recording.

-This shock mount from Auphonics is also designed for Yeti mics and comes with a special thread that can fit different sizes.
+This shock mount from Auphonix is also designed for Yeti mics and comes with a special thread that can fit different sizes.

 In addition, this Auphonix Blue Yeti accessory is lightweight and compact.
 It is made entirely of aluminum which doesn’t put too much weight on your microphone arm or stand.
 These features help you achieve a professional sound, and the elastic bands ensure no vibration transfers to the mic.

-Check out these protective cases for carrying your Yeti mic while on the go.
+When it comes to the best Blue Yeti cases, these protective cases are perfect for carrying your mic while on the go.

 The Khanka carrying bag is perfect for your Blue Yeti mic and a few accessories.
 It is big enough for the mic and your pop filter or shock mount.
 You’ll be glad to know that this case provides all the necessary protection and cushioning.